 Planes, trains, ferries and transit options are vital means of transport for Missourians.
-Passengers are slowly returning to commercial airline travel and transit services following recession-related downturns.
+Passengers are returning to commercial airline travel and transit services following recession-related downturns.
 Bad economic times drive customers away from air travel and can cause cutbacks in transit services.
-The number of airline passengers in 2012 decreased slightly to the same levels as seen in 2009 and 2010.
-Metro transit ridership held relatively stable, while non-metro transit ridership in some regions decreased slightly in fiscal year 2013 to levels similar to 2010 and 2011.
+Metro and non-metro transit ridership and air travel counts are up statewide.
+However, St. Louis accounts for most of the gains.
+Air travel counts are up and transit customers are returning to routes that had been reduced by the city due to budget shortfalls in 2009.